Robert BrownAbt 1724 -

 .
 Various excerpts relating to Mathew Brown's parentage (see Mathew's notes for full transcription; the information below requires verification and resolution of conflicting info):

-2. If Mathew Brown is proved to be his son, then it should be noted that his Rev. War Pension application states that he was born in 1752 in Wexford Co., Ireland.
+3. Mathew Brown's Rev. War Pension application states that he was born in 1752 in Wexford Co., Ireland.

 Council Journal, 33, page 145, meeting of 28 May, 1767, these two names together in sequence: